-balance, reaction, confidence, safety and awareness.
+Basic self-defense techniques will be taught with a focus on balance, reaction, confidence, safety and awareness.
 The issue of violence and possible alternative will be explored.
-Discussion and lecture time will be utilized throughout the course as well as
+Discussion and lecture time will be utilized throughout the course as well as hands-on participation.
+Both cognitive and psychomotor skills are necessary components of this course.
 (Summer)